ucbds-infra/otter-grader/docs/index.rst

 instructor's assignment distribution and collection pipeline.
-Otter supports local grading through parallel Docker containers, grading using the autograding platforms of 3rd-party learning management systems (LMSs), non-containerized grading on an instructor's machine, and a client package that allows students to check and instructors to grade assignments their own machines.
+Otter supports local grading through parallel Docker containers, grading using the autograding platforms of 3rd-party learning management systems (LMSs), non-containerized grading on an instructor's machine, and a client package that allows students to check and instructors to grade assignments on their own machines.
 Otter is designed to grade Python and R executables, Jupyter Notebooks, and RMarkdown documents and is compatible with a few different LMSs, including Canvas and Gradescope.

 The core abstraction of Otter, as compared to other autograders like nbgrader_ and OkPy_, is this: you provide the compute, and Otter takes care of the rest.
-All a instructor needs to do in order to autograde is find a place to run Otter (a server, a JupyterHub, their laptop, etc.) and Otter will take care of generating assignments and tests, creating and managing grading environents, and grading submissions.
+All an instructor needs to do in order to autograde is find a place to run Otter (a server, a JupyterHub, their laptop, etc.) and Otter will take care of generating assignments and tests, creating and managing grading environments, and grading submissions.
 Otter is platform-agnostic, allowing you to put and grade your assignments anywhere you want.